 Court System Not Divorce Act Needs Overhaul

-The court system – not the Divorce Act – needs updating in order to improve access to justice in family law, and create more effective processes overall, says Toronto lawyer Michael Cochrane.
+The court system – not the Divorce Act – needs updating to improve access to justice in family law and create more effective processes, says Toronto lawyer Michael Cochrane.

 How To Divide Your Property During Separation

 Sure, you can go on the trip, but will you have fun right now?
 Probably not.
-You could also trash the reservation altogether, but why waste a perfectly good gift.
+You could also trash the reservation, but why waste a perfect gift?

-Sometimes when you are going through a difficult time, it feels good to make others happy.
+It can feel good to make others happy when you are going through a difficult time.
 When you see how happy you made someone else, you become happy.
 Happiness is infectious, and when you are happy, you attract more happiness.

 Gifts In A Divorce Settlement

-Another issue that may arise with dividing wedding gifts during divorce is monetary gifts and property.
+Another issue with dividing wedding gifts during divorce is monetary gifts and property.
 Money and property can be difficult and complex.
 As you can see, the Divorce Act is complex.

-If the money has not been used, one could argue about who deserves more or all of it.
+If the money has not been used, one could argue about who deserves more.
 However, with that being said, it is better to have some pride and dignity in the matter.
-Make it simple, clean, with an even split.
+Make it simple and clean, with an even split.

-This is a good way to avoid any unnecessary disputes in an already difficult situation.
+This is a good way to avoid unnecessary disputes in a problematic situation.
 If neither of you wants the money, then donating the money to a good cause can be an alternative solution.

 Divorce Act and Property

-In your difficult situation, why not bring joy into someone’s life who needs it.
+Why not bring joy to someone who needs it in your difficult situation?
 For more complicated money issues and all matters regarding property, please consult your lawyer for your legal rights.

-What if the separation is mutual, and neither of you has ill will toward each other.
+What if the separation is mutual, and neither of you has ill will toward each other?
 What do you do then?
-Ideally, you want to move toward the future, not look back on the past.
+Ideally, you want to move toward the future, not reflect on the past.

 How To Divide Up Assets In A Divorce

-You may be moving into your new personal apartment or house and any unnecessary expenses can be costly.
-You can always replace marital or household items in the near future once you have settled down into your new life.
+You may be moving into your new personal apartment or house, and any unnecessary expenses can be costly.
+You can always replace marital or household items soon after settling into your new life.

-A family lawyer can assist you in dividing assets by getting a separation agreement signed.
-It’s frustrating to divide marital property, but when it has to happen, you need to make sure it’s done correctly.
+A family lawyer can assist you in dividing assets by signing a separation agreement.
+It’s frustrating to divide marital property, but when it has to happen, you must ensure it’s done correctly.

-Now if you have been married for a few years, it may be difficult to let go of your wedding gifts.
+If you have been married for a few years, relinquishing your wedding gifts may not be easy.
 The gifts have been and are a part of your daily life.
-These gifts may not hold any specific reminders of your marriage to your spouse.
+These gifts may not be specific reminders of your marriage to your spouse.

-At this point, it is helpful to decide if the gift has a purposeful value to you or your ex-spouse and if either of you wants to keep the gift.
-There is no sense in getting rid of a useful item.
-It would be silly to give the item away or throw it out, only to purchase the same item.
+At this point, deciding if the gift has a purposeful value to you or your ex-spouse and if either of you wants to keep the gift is helpful.
+There is no sense in getting rid of a valuable item.
+It would be silly to give the item away or throw it out only to purchase the same item.

-But if the item reminds you of your spouse and your time together in a bad way, then get rid of it!
+But if the item reminds you of your spouse and your time together badly, get rid of it!

 The last difficult decision will be for couples married for 5+ years.
 You may have gifts that now carry sentimental value.
 You want to keep the item, but so does your spouse.
-If the two of you can come to a mutual agreement determining who will keep important items, then things will be easier for both of you.
+If the two of you can come to a mutual agreement determining who will hold essential items, then things will be easier for both of you.

 If you both cannot agree, then definitely have your lawyer help you.
 Just remember why you want an item.
-If you want an item just to get back at your spouse or to be spiteful in any way, just let it go.
+If you want an item to get back at your spouse or be spiteful, just let it go.

 The fastest way to move forward with your life is to let go of your past and any ill will regarding the separation.